Environmental Sustainability

 headquarters

 Our corporate team is headquartered in New York City in a LEED Gold certified building with an Energy Star Label.
 We engage with our landlord to assist in the implementation of new sustainability and conservation initiatives throughout our building and have instituted sustainability measures with respect to our own operations, such as promoting energy efficiency by shutting down all lighting and computer systems every day, monitoring utility usage (including water), and implementing a recycling program.
-In response to the COVID-19 pandemic, we shifted our corporate operations to a flexible remote working policy in March 2020 to provide maximum flexibility to our employees in dealing with the unprecedented uncertainty of the pandemic.
+We utilize a green energy service company (ESCO) to offset electricity consumption at our corporate headquarters through wind and solar energy sources certified through renewable energy certificates (RECs).

 Investment and Asset Management Strategy